wjdejong/Hello-world/README.md

 Hello all,

-My name is Wyatt dejong.
+My name is Wyatt deJong.
 I am excited to start my new pathway in data analytics.